Sh0ckFR/DLLirant/README.md

 * am0nsec
 * DallasFR
 * Justin Bui from SpecterOps for his blogpost and the idea: https://posts.specterops.io/automating-dll-hijack-discovery-81c4295904b0
+* itm4n for his blogpost about DLL Proxying and [bik3te](https://twitter.com/bik3te) for the idea: https://itm4n.github.io/dll-proxying/
 * The authors of the pefile library: https://github.com/erocarrera/pefile